Here’s a list of the best hybrid cycle under Rs. 30000/- available in India in 2022. These cycles are perfect to start your bicycling life!

 This 21-speed bike is available in one frame size only.
 The drivetrain on the Runner are a mixture of Shimano Altus and Tourney.
 While the braking is a mechanical disc assembly by JAK.

 Wheels are 700C with 38mm wide tyres.
 A bit too much for your urban landscape.
 As are the disc brakes, an unnecessary complexity which is best avoided in this price range.
 Keep it simple and get a bike with V-brakes.

 Fantom Runner has a sticker price of Rs 27500/-.

 You can read more about this bike on the Fantom Website.

-The Connection is sold at Rs 25000/- and you can read more about this bike on the XDS Website.
+You can read more about this bike on the Toronto website.

 Fantom City Hawk